wyounas/wyounas.github.io/_posts/2024-10-29-gentzen-system.md

 ---

 Gentzen system, created by German mathematician Gerhard Gentzen, is a deductive system which can be used to prove propositional formulas.
-I recently learned about it while I was reading Ben-Ari's fantastic book on mathematical logic [1].
+I recently learned about it while I was reading Ben-Ari's fantastic book on mathematical logic [1] and I like its simplicity.

 Why should we care about the Gentzen system?
 Let's say you're a programmer, why should you care?
 Fair question.

-I recently started learning mathematical logic, and I’ve realized that, just like writing can clarify your thoughts, formal mathematical reasoning brings coherence to your thinking.
+I recently started learning more about mathematical logic, and I’ve realized that, just like writing can clarify your thoughts, formal mathematical can bring coherence to your thinking.
 If your arguments aren’t logically sound, you won’t be able to prove what you set out to prove—mathematical reasoning helps you construct those logically sound arguments.

 I’ve been programming for a while now, mostly self-taught, and I’ve observed that while learning formalism isn’t necessary for most programming jobs, it definitely helps you think more carefully about the correctness